denis-rossati/blog-posts/use_case_for_work-stealing_algorithm.md

 When a tab has a non-empty queue, it stops the criminality.

-It's worth noticing that if more beacons are produced, duplicated or even out of order, we don't need to worry as our backend knows how to handle those just fine B)
+It's worth noticing that if more beacons are produced, duplicated or even out of order, we don't need to worry as our backend knows how to handle those just fine :)

 ---